StoreVia/DarkGlow/README.md

 # DarkGlow
-This Is An BetterDiscord Theme With Only One Import
+This Is An BetterDiscord Theme With Super Attracting Design.